winnie50431/winnie50431/README.md

+---

+"Don't put all eggs in one basket."

+"I just put all my eggs in F2E." - Winnie Lin

+---

+*Hello world!*

-- 👋 Hi, I’m Winnie @winnie50431
+- ✨ I’m Winnie Lin @winnie50431
-- 👀 I’m interested in coding, drawing and Japanese learning.
+- 👀 interested in ***coding, drawing and Japanese learning.***
-- 🌱 I’m currently learning ReactJS to be an Frontend Engineer.
+- 🌱 currently learning ***ReactJS*** to be an Frontend Engineer.
 - 📫 mailto : winnie50431@gmail.com

+| **The lazier you are, the more likely you'll miss the people and things yoy like.**

 <!---
 winnie50431/winnie50431 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.